Indefinite Sturm-Liouville operators in polar form: Sturm-Liouville operator with indefinite weight

 \subsection{Discreteness}

 For a closed operator $T$ its discrete spectrum consists of its isolated eigenvalues of finite algebraic multiplicity.
 The complement of the discrete spectrum is called the essential spectrum of $T$; it is denoted by $\sigma_{\!\operatorname{ess}}(T)$.
-The following theorem is based on a result from~\cite{KacKr58}.
+The differential expression $\mathfrak{b}_{+}$ is said to be quasi-regular at the end-point $b_+$ if $w_+,r_+\in L^1(I_+)$.
+As is known, see~\cite{KacKr58}, in the quasi-regular case the spectrum of the operator $B_{+,0}$ is discrete.
+The following statement for a non-quasi-regular case is also based on a result from~\cite{KacKr58}.